Days of Our Lives: History

-On November 12, 2019, TVLine reported that the entire cast were released from their contracts, in preparation of a previously-planned production hiatus.
+On November 12, 2019, TVLine reported that the entire cast was released from their contracts, in preparation for a previously planned production hiatus.
 Per reports, pending renewal, production will resume by March 2020.
 In a separate report, published by People, the shut down was known to cast and crew, for "scheduling reasons".
 Ten days later, Deadline Hollywood announced that the show had been renewed through September 2021.
 On January 29, 2020, NBC announced it had renewed the soap, and that production would resume in March; the following day, it was announced that cast and crew would return to set on February 3, 2020.
 In March 2020, it was announced that production on the soap was suspended pending "further notice," following the COVID-19 pandemic.
 In July 2020, it was announced that production on the soap would resume on September 1 of the same year.
 The following month, on October 12, Deadline Hollywood reported the soap was suspending production for two-weeks, following a positive COVID-19 test.
 Production resumed eight-days later on October 20.
-On September 9, 2022, Days of Our Lives aired its 14,418th episode, ending its NBC run.

 In April 2021, production was paused, with NBC and Sony Pictures Television entering into renewal negotiations.
 The following month, it was announced NBC and Sony Pictures Television had reached a deal, renewing Days of Our Lives through September 2023.
 On March 15, 2023, Peacock renewed the soap for two additional years, through its 60th anniversary.